 Sawyer: Right.
 He also has a sort of grudging “Hey, what’s up?” to Malfoy.

 Grace: In the epilogue, yeah.
 A grudging “Hey, what’s up?”

 Lorrie: And he gets back the grudging “Hey.”

-Sarah: Like a sort of more casual animosity as opposed to the foaming-of-the-mouth one that happened during the series.
+Sawyer: Like a sort of more casual animosity as opposed to the foaming-of-the-mouth one that happened during the series.

 Grace: Right.
 They’ll never like each other…

-Sarah: But they at least respect each other.
+Sawyer: But they at least respect each other.

 Lorrie: Yeah, and they’re not ever going to start that up again.

 Grace: You already answered Harry’s understanding of Snape is already influenced the meaning of his child, the different parts of Slytherin that he didn’t have exposure to until the 7th book.
 Do you have any other predictions for Snape’s legacy influencing, besides the name?